vhive-serverless/vSwarm/tools/README.md

 * `deployer/client.go` deploys functions of types and quantity as defined in `deployer/functions.json`.
 * `invoker/client.go` invokes functions and reports the latencies and throughput (RPS).

-More details on using this tools are available in the [quickstart guide](../docs/quickstart_guide.md).
+More details on using this tools are available in the [vHive quickstart guide](https://github.com/ease-lab/vhive/blob/main/docs/quickstart_guide.md).

 We encourage the community to experiment with these basic tools, extend them and contribute new tools for performance analysis